Skip to main content

 Aliases will be:

-• beacon-chain service: beacon-chain.prysm.dnp.dappnode
+• beacon-chain service: beacon-chain.prysm.dnp.dappnode (public) and beacon-chain.prysm.dnp.dappnode.private (private)

-• validator service: validator.prysm.dnp.dappnode
+• validator service: validator.prysm.dnp.dappnode (public) and validator.prysm.dnp.dappnode.private (private)

 tip

 A main service can be defined in a multiservice package.
 This service will be the one used to access the package.
-For example, if you have a package named my-package running a service named my-service and you want to access the package using the domain name my-package.dappnode, you can define the service my-service as the main service.
+For example, if you have a package named my-package running a service named my-service and you want to access the package using the domain name my-package.dappnode or my-package.dappnode.private, you can define the service my-service as the main service.
 See manifest file reference - mainService for details on how to define the main service.

 Monoservice packages

-In monoservice packages, the domain name is the same as the package name.
-For example, if you have a package named my-package, the domain name to access the service would be my-package.dappnode.
 It also follows the same convention as the multiservice packages.
-For example, if you have a package named my-package running only one service named my-service, the domain name to access the service would be my-service.my-package.dappnode or my-package.dappnode.
+For example, if you have a package named my-package running only one service named my-service, the domain names to access the service would be:

 Example monoservice: Geth